t-systems-on-site-services-gmbh/NLU-Evaluation-Data-de-en/README.md

 # NLU Evaluation Data - German and English
-This project contains natural languageg data for human-robot interaction in home domain which we collected and annotated for evaluating NLU Services/platforms.
+This project contains 25,716 samples of natural languageg data for human-robot interaction in home domain which we collected and annotated for evaluating NLU Services/platforms.
 The detailed paper on this dataset can be found at arXiv.org:
 [Benchmarking Natural Language Understanding Services for building Conversational Agents](https://arxiv.org/abs/1903.05566)